FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 Git workflow is based on git-flow, with some modifications, and implemented here with Jgit-flow-jira.

-This section covers the green and purple steps in the workflow graph (note: add a link).
+This section covers the green and purple steps in the workflow graph ([from part-1](https://fullgc.github.io/manage-development-and-delivery-workflow-with-jgit-flow-and-jenkins-pipeline-part-1)).

 The basic plugin configurations needed for our story are from the 'master' branch, 'develop' branch, and the following: